British Columbia Conservation Officer Service: Handling of bears

 In spring of 2015, Conservation Officer Bryce Casavant did not follow orders to kill the two cubs of a female bear who was killed after she continued to raid a freezer full of meat and salmon.
 Casavant took the cubs to a veterinary hospital, and they were then transferred to a rehabilitation facility which eventually released them into their natural environment.
 He was suspended for refusing to follow the order, despite the cubs showing no signs of being a danger to people or property.
 The suspension, and subsequent public outcry, generated international media attention, including a tweet from popular British comedian Ricky Gervais.
 The two bear cubs the Conservation Officer Service ordered killed were successfully rehabilitated and released by North Island Wildlife Recovery Centre.

-Judicial review

-The decision of a conservation officer to kill a healthy, potentially orphaned bear cub, before even seeing or evaluating it and with full knowledge that a wildlife rehabilitator was able and ready to accept the bear for rehabbing, lead to the launch of a series of complaints against the Conservation Officer Service and, ultimately, a petition for a judicial review with the Supreme Court.
-The Conservation Officer Service reviewed the initial complaint internally, and then reviewed the final decision internally.
-Both stated that the officer acted within the scope of his authority to kill the bear cub.
-The complaint was initiated by the witness who found the bear cub originally and wildlife non-profit The Fur-Bearers.